hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 * Soundstage Depth: Depth to stage (from my seated position to the front of the soundstage) is 5 feet in front of me.
 The stage depth itself (front to back of soundstage) is deeeeeep.
 * Soundstage Width: Crazy wide.
 * The Purezzas possess the best soundstage I have heard to date.
 A very wide, very deep but also very symmetrical soundstage without one side lagging or the other side coming more forward or being more extended.
 Most people don't seem to catch on to assymetry in soundstage but once you do, it's hard to ignore and makes the stereo rendering seem fake (as if the illusion of stereo isn't already, but I digress).
-These speakers do not have the problem.
+The Purezzas do not have this problem.
 * Higher Love - guitar playing in first verse sounds like it's 5 feet to the left-front of me.
 Very deep soundstage.
 Timbre of midrange is so freaking pure.
 Shakers/tambourines??? add layer of sound.
 Width is to wall 3 feet to the left.
 * 24k Magic - Excellent sound of 'air' even at moderate volumes (don't have to turn it up to hear the details).
 98dB.
 Even at 101dB the distortion is incredibly low but I can hear the woofers give (PR on back?).
 Crazy how loud these get with no hint of distortion.
 * The Cars - Magic - Shaker at R-C just comes out of stage.
 High Hat on L-C clear as a bell even though it's somewhat low in the mix.
 Bass guitar; can hear the mechanical vibration of the string itself (in addition to the obvious amplified string).